DECENTfoundation/DECENT-Network/README.md

     cd ..
     rm -rf pbc-0.5.14 0.5.14.zip

-> Note for Ubuntu 16.04 LTS, the default versions of Boost and CMake installed are too old and not supported.
+> Note for Ubuntu 16.04 LTS and Debian 9.6, the default versions of Boost and CMake installed are too old and not supported.
 In order to install a supported ones, in addition to the common commands above, execute the following in console (in the same shell session, where you are going to build Decent itself):

     # Download and build Boost 1.65.1
      wget https://sourceforge.net/projects/boost/files/boost/1.65.1/boost_1_65_1.tar.gz